HL7/cql/input/pages/09-b-cqlreference.md

 When invoked with mixed <span class="id">Integer</span> or <span class="id">Decimal</span> and <span class="id">Quantity</span> arguments, the <span class="id">Integer</span> or <span class="id">Decimal</span> argument will be implicitly converted to <span class="id">Quantity</span>.

 For division operations involving quantities, the resulting quantity will have the appropriate unit.
+Attempting to operate on quantities with invalid or special units will result in <span class="kw">null</span>.

 If either argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.